rust-embedded-community/adafruit-bluefruit-protocol-rs/README.md

   If other events are received, a `ProtocolParseError::DisabledControllerDataPackageType` will be returned.

 ## Usage
 The entry point to use this crate is the `parse` function.
+Note that this is a [sans I/O](https://sans-io.readthedocs.io/) crate, i.e. you have to talk to the Adafruit device, the `parse` function just expects a byte sequence.

 ## Examples
 A simple example for the STM32F4 microcontrollers is [available](examples/stm32f4-event-printer/README.md).